hanabi/hanabi.github.io/Reference.md

 ### Playing 1's and The Fresh 1's Rule

 * Sometimes, a player will get clued about a bunch of 1's.
+Normally, as long as the chop card was not introduced, players are supposed to play the left-most card first.
+However, as explained in [the beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md), 1's in the starting hand are to be played from right-to-left.
+* For example, in a 3-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues Bob number 1, touching three 1's on slots 1, slot 2, and slot 3.
+  * Bob knows that normally, the "focused" card would be his slot 1 card and that he should play that first.
+However, since these are 1's that are in his starting hand, he knows that he should instead play slot 3, then slot 2, then slot 1.
-As explained in [the intermediate guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Intermediate.md), freshly drawn 1's should always be played before any 1's that were present in the starting hand.
+* Adding on to this, **freshly drawn** 1's should always be played before any 1's that were present in the starting hand.
+(This is covered n [the intermediate guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Intermediate.md).)
+* For example, in a 3-player game:
+  * It is near the beginning of the game and Bob has already discarded once.
+  * Alice clues Bob number 1, touching three 1's on slot 1, slot 2, and slot 3.
+  * Bob knows that freshly drawn 1's are the most important, so he plays his slot 1 card first.
+After that, he plays the slot 3 card and then the slot 2 card (since those were in his starting hand and he is supposed to play those from right-to-left).
-* However, as an important exception, *Chop-Focus* overrides the *Fresh 1's Rule*.
+* As an important exception, to the *Fresh 1's Rule*, *Chop-Focus* **overrides** the *Fresh 1's Rule*.
 * For example, in a 3-player game:
   * No cards are played on the stacks.
   * Alice discards a red 4.